 - If user is not logged on, we will redirect to login (after login we will resume authorization)

 - Once a user is logged on they will be presented with the authorization UI

-After authorization is allowed system will redirect back to the redirect_url, this will only include one param which is the
+After authorization is allowed, system will redirect back to the URL defined in

 client_id is not echoed back for extra security.